Loara/Rethink_scope_in_D/total_value.md

 The first approach is simpler to implement, can be used in not-`final` functions and speeds up compilation, but a lot of legacy code without `scope` attributes won't work with `scope` variables.
 The second approach allows to call legacy functions but can't be used on virtual functions.

 Since virtual functions are a key feature of D we'll consider only the first approach in these articles.

+Actually there exists a third approach compatible with 1. but useful for fine adjustments:
+3. Adding the `scope(label)` attribute where *label* is any label.
+Parameters with `scope(A)` attribute can share any of their references only with local variables (unless they share them to forbidden variables) or other `scope(A)` parameters.